 Keep a clear head, stand confidently on the research you’ve done and take a sure path.
 Don’t be afraid of strong colour if that’s what you want, but make sure to balance it well.

 The colour wheel shows us the pigments: nature, with all it’s nuance and shading and toning and change of temperature and sound, shows us how.

 Take a flower and look at it closely – see how many tones of colour there really are in a ‘solid’ petal.
 Look at the centre, the stem the leaves – it’s complex.
-Then look at where it grows, and what with, and you’ll realise just how much we are actually taking in when we look but how little we really see.
+Then look at where it grows, and what with, and you’ll realise just how much we are actually taking in when we look, but how little we really see.

-And the texture and sense of it matters – here the example is the field poppy, which is a fighter, but fragile and almost waif – like when compared to the more solid hybrids that we grow in the garden.
-So we need to consider as well, how we can capture and convey not just the colour, but something of the fragility (or conversely the solidity) of the inspiration we’ve chosen.
+Texture and senses matter – here the example is the field poppy, which is a fighter, but fragile and almost waif – like when compared to the more solid hybrids that we grow in the garden.
+We also need to consider how we can capture and convey not just the colour, but something of the fragility (or conversely the solidity) of the inspiration we’ve chosen.

-This is a small example, but here the walls, the linen blind and the silk sash tie are all tones of a very similar colour – the silk tie is also shot with gold, so a warmth and reflective quality has also been brought in.
+This is a small example, but here the walls, the linen blind and the silk sash tie are all tones of a very similar colour – the silk tie is also shot with gold, bringing in a warm and reflective quality.
 The wooden table, the floorboards, and now the bread are also welcoming and warm in their golden-ness.

 None of the images below actually provided the inspiration for this work, but several of them might have done.
 This room was completed long before these photos were taken, but look at the picture of the room, then the others en masse and see how close they are.

 Rolled blinds direct the eye, filter the light and suffuse the room with the colour you’ve used when the sun shines.
 And if you can reach high enough by hopping up onto a chair or a stool they can be rolled up almost to the top.
-These were made in two linens with silk ties for some elegance.
+These were made in two linens with silk ties for some subtle but sure elegance.